Discover more from BOSS BARISTA

-People leave jobs for all types of reasons.
-Some of them are perhaps unwarranted or downright silly.
-I imagine, however, removing extenuating circumstances like a move or life change, that most people leave a job for one of three reasons:
+People leave jobs for all kinds of reasons.
+Reasons can range from practical to flippant.
+I have to imagine, removing extenuating circumstances like a move or life change, that most people leave a job for one of three reasons:

 They receive a better opportunity elsewhere that their current employer can’t meet

-Loyalty, however, allows them to write off any of their own missteps and blame workers.
+Loyalty allows leaders to write off any of their own missteps and blame workers for negative outcomes and employee turnover.
 Instead of examining their own shortcomings, the concept of loyalty allows those in power to say, “that person was disloyal,” and move on.

-Likewise, marginalized people might be forced to put themselves in situations they feel uncomfortable because loyalty is such a strong motivator for people.
+Likewise, marginalized people might be forced into situations they feel uncomfortable in because loyalty is such a strong motivator.
 When someone is deemed disloyal, it’s meant as a character flaw.
 You call someone disloyal when you mean to hurt them or paint them in a negative light.
-So if that threat—of being considered disloyal—can affect work outcomes, people are more likely to tolerate unfair and unkind situations without speaking up.
+The threat of being seen as disloyal can potentially be so strong that people are more likely to tolerate unfair and unkind situations rather than speaking out.
 Nobody wants to be seen as disloyal.

-Before I wrote this article, I did a google image search on the word “loyal,” and it was a lot of strange quotes about loyalty being absolute (“it’s not black or white”) and things about people’s loyalty ending when they no longer receive anything in return.
-Basically, most of these quotes amount to loyalty being a supreme expression of care that requires no reciprocity—and in fact demanding anything in return is seen as disingenuous loyalty.
+Before I wrote this article, I did a google image search on the word “loyal.”
+Along with highly stylized banners that look like sad replacements for the majestic landscapes and sunsets I associate with motivational posters, what popped up were a lot of strange quotes about loyalty being absolute.
+Loyalty is “black and white” and given to others “completely.”
+Most of the quotes reduce loyalty being a supreme expression of care that requires no reciprocity.
+In fact, demanding anything in return is seen as a disingenuous form of loyalty.

-Let’s turn it around.
-What employer would ever keep you on staff if you stopped being a benefit to them?
-Loyalty never works from the top down—it always works from the bottom up, and demands that the burden of showing loyalty comes from the least powerful actors in a business.
+Loyalty never works from the top down—it always works from the bottom up.
+The burden of showing loyalty comes from the least powerful actors in a business.
 However, it demands nothing from those in power.
 We never say, “this business owner was disloyal to his staff.”
 We have no concept of what that could even mean.

-If you’re still unconvinced (this is a hard paradigm shift, I understand), then think of businesses with very low turnover.
+If you’re still unconvinced, think of businesses with very low turnover.
 Did they somehow attract the only loyal people in your industry?
-I’m going to guess not—instead of relying on people being loyal, businesses with folks who stay for years have figured out how to keep their people happy.
+No—instead of relying on people being loyal, businesses with folks who stay for years have figured something else out: how to keep people happy.